hello-damiro/webpack/README.md

 # webpack

-## Webpack Boilerplate
+## Webpack Starter

-This boilerplate is primarily an assignment from the Odin Project.
-It is basically familiarization on how to install webpack, the concept behind webpack and how useful it is for web development.
+This boilerplate is primarily an assignment from [the Odin Project](https://www.theodinproject.com/).
+It is basically familiarization on how to install webpack,understanding the concept behind webpack and how useful it is for web development workflow.

 The Assignment also focuses on how to work around webpack and npm library and how the two works.
 It focuses also on the understanding behind the webpacks plugins and loaders.